ccache/ccache/CONTRIBUTING.md

 ## Code style

-ccache was written in C99 until 2019 when it started being converted to C++11.
+Ccache was written in C99 until 2019 when it started being converted to C++11.
 The conversion is a slow work in progress, which is why there is a lot of C-style code left.
 Please refrain from doing large C to C++ conversions; do it little by little.